The Best Burger Restaurant in Every State

 You’ll find some of the tallest burgers around at this pit-stop off Cascade Highway.
 The Washington favorite uses only grass-fed beef for a both healthier (hello, mood-boosting omega-3s!) and tastier burger.
 Skagit Valley Burgers Express‘ Le Cordon Bleu-trained chef prides himself in reimagining the classic hamburger with the help of quality, rather than pretentious, ingredients.

 “Secret: Check.
 The hidden restaurant isn’t super visible from the road, so I’ll call this one adequately named.
 Sandwich: Check.
 They have an array of delicious sandwiches and burgers.
 If you can find it between two buns, it’s here.
 Society: Possibly?
 If it is its own society, I wanna be Mayor, Governor, or President.
 I love this place,” Luci H. writes of the Secret Sandwich Society.

 It’s no secret that frozen desserts go hand-in-hand with jumbo burgers, which is why Kopp’s combined the two in this glorious shop with the swankiest outdoor seating.
 Your decisiveness will be tested against the ever-changing custard flavors.
 Fortunately, the grill options are a bit more concise.

 Who doesn’t love a mouthwatering burger sandwiched between a crusty bun and oozing melted cheese?
-MacPhail’s does it best in Wyoming thanks to its grass-fed, hormone-free meat, Idaho taters, and the bread that’s baked daily.
+Liberty Burger does it best in Wyoming thanks to its grass-fed and hormone-free meat and artisan bread that’s delivered daily.